diegokoes/NOTES_programming/dump/java/javacustomexceptions.md

 9. **Use static factory methods** for common creation patterns
 10. **Include cause chaining** to preserve the full error context

-## Example: Custom Exception in Action
+## EXAMPLE: CUSTOM EXCEPTION IN ACTION

 Usage example showing how custom exceptions can improve error handling: